-Preventing stinging insects from constructing hives in and around your home is difficult, especially when the locations they choose are inconspicuous or out of sight.
+Preventing stinging insects like wasps and bees from constructing hives in and around your home is difficult, especially when the locations they choose are inconspicuous or out of sight.
 House eaves, decks, playhouses, sheds, trees, shrubs, attics, underground, wall voids, fireplace flues, planters, barns, and garages are just some of the areas that are often overlooked—allowing a once small and non-threatening hive to become quite large and frightening.
 However, stinging insects don’t have to be scary.
 With some helpful tips, expert advice and some industry insights, you are well on your way to decreasing you and your family’s risk of being stung.
 It’s time to take back your home and yard from stinging insects!

 Identifying stinging insects

 Why are stinging insects attracted to my house?

 Stinging insects may be attracted to your home for several reasons; they are seeking shelter, food, or nest-building materials.
 Identifying why stinging insects are drawn to your home will help to reduce the likelihood of a face to face encounter.

 Shelter: Abandoned animal burrows and structures, as well as tree hollows and other covered areas, make for perfect shelters.
 Such places are often where stinging insects can become well established, allowing the hive and colony to grow in size.

 Food: Wooded areas, overgrown landscaping, ponds, fountains, and pools attract other insects, providing the perfect meal for hornets, wasps and yellow jackets.
 Plants, trees and shrubs that produce nectar, as well as food composting piles and garbage, will also attract stinging insects.

 Hive-building materials: Stinging insects that build paper-mâché like hives may gather their building materials from exposed and untreated wood such as wooden patio furniture, planter boxes, house siding, playsets, and more.